Meet Christian Parker, the 32-year-old secondary coach behind the Eagles’ rejuvenated cornerback room

 The Eagles entered the offseason deeply in need of rebuilding a secondary that ranked near the bottom of several metrics in the 2023-24 season and did so both in free agency in the draft.
 Roseman signed safety C.J.
 Gardner-Johnson in free agency, drafted Mitchell No. 21 overall, and traded up 10 spots the following day to get DeJean 40th overall after the former Iowa standout slid into the second round.

 With a handful of appointments brought on by Fangio, Parker’s appointment may have flown under the radar at first.
-The Flemington, N.J. native who played college football at Virginia State worked on Fangio’s staff with the Denver Broncos in 2021.
-He spent another two seasons with the Broncos after Fangio was fired, playing a part in the development of All-Pro cornerback Patrick Surtain II.
+The Flemington, N.J., native who played college football at Virginia State worked on Fangio’s staff with the Denver Broncos in 2021.
+He spent another two seasons with the Broncos after Fangio was fired and helped develop All-Pro cornerback Patrick Surtain II.

 “His knowledge of the game was way beyond his years,” Surtain told The Inquirer earlier this week.
 “Especially early on. … That’s a testament to his work ethic, his understanding, and his knowledge of the game.”